Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 How to Divide Your Bulbs

 Healthy bulbs multiply every year.
 Left in place, they will get crowded leading to smaller plants and smaller or no flowers.
 It’s a good idea to dig up your bulbs every 2 to 3 years and replant them.
 Wait until the foliage has completely died, then carefully dig up the bulbs with a trowel.
 Replant the larger bulbs in your garden, using the appropriate spacing.
-Smaller bulbs can be planted in a nursery bed to grow for a few years until they reach full-size when they can be planted in your flower beds to add to your spring display.
+Younger smaller bulbs can be planted in a nursery bed to grow for a few years until they reach full-size when they can be planted in your flower beds to add to your spring display.

 Summer flowering bulbs, such as cannas and dahlias, differ from spring flowering bulbs in that they have no need to store energy to grow.
 They grow and bloom like your annuals during the summer.
 With the first killing frost, their foliage dies and the bulbs should be dug up and stored indoors if you live in a colder climate.
 Southern gardeners can leave them in the ground.

 Most summer flowering bulbs require 6 to 8 hours of sun daily and regular watering.
 They don’t like dry conditions or wet conditions.
 Planting your bulbs in a wet area will rot them.

 Use Low Nitrogen Fertilizer

 Providing fertilizer for your summer bulbs during the growing season will result in larger plants and more numerous flowers, just like your other flowering plants.
 Use the same low nitrogen fertilizer and apply it by scratching it into your soil or by watering if you are using a liquid version.

 How to Store Your Summer Flowering Bulbs